boodah-consulting/n-vyro-governance/README.md

 ## Goals

+ * Make growing more accessible to others
  * Place technology in the hands of users
- * Provide a standard communication layer for all smart devices
+ * Simplify smart-devices
+ * Standardise messaging for smart-devices
+ * Ensuring the standard remains in the hands of the public
+ * More control to users over their environment
  * Pave the way for similar kinds of business entities
- * Extend this standardisation into other sectors
+ * Extend technology into other sectors
- * Ensuring the standard remains in the hands of the public

 ## Terminology

- * **NVyroConnect**: Device for connecting any 12/24v peripherals to (Growing lights, fans, irrigation pump)
+ * **NVyroConnect**: Device for connecting any 12/24v electronics to n-vyro.io (examples: Growing lights, fans, irrigation pump)
- * **NVyroSense**: Devices that are used to track environment on its soil
+ * **NVyroSense**: Device for tracking environmental statistics
- * **NVyroHub**: Main interface for controlling events and how their gardens are setup
+ * **NVyroHub**: Device controlling events and how their gardens are setup
- * **NVyroSoil**: Tracks the temperature, humidity, pressure, and moisture of the soil it lives in
+ * **NVyroSoil**: A device for tracking the temperature, humidity, pressure, and moisture of the soil it lives in
- * **NVyroZone**: Tracks the temperature, humidity, pressure of the area it is set up in
+ * **NVyroZone**: A device for tracking the temperature, humidity, pressure of the area it is in

 ## Roadmap

  * Test physical devices
   * Resolve any issues that crop up
   * Enhance documentation based on feedback
-  * Needs to be technically competent
-    * Able to debug issues and articulate potential issues
  * Complete marketing
   * Competitor analysis
   * Focus on the target community